 Marbling consists of floating ink or paint on a surface to create a pattern.
 The colour may be simply dropped on to create random blobs or the ink/paint may be blown or swirled using an implement to create a pattern.
 A sheet of treated paper is then carefully placed on the paint and the pattern transfers to the paper.
 The process was first developed in China and Japan, before travelling to Turkey and reaching Europe in the seventeenth century.

-In Turkey, marbled paper was used it as a background for writing important documents, each sheet being unique and thus making it impossible to forge a document.
 In Europe, marbled paper was used both for book covers as well as for the endpapers.
 The patterned paper ensured that slight damage due to constant or rough handling wasn’t so obvious than if the cover had been plain.

 Marbling became popular as a handicraft in the nineteenth century after the publication of the The Art of Marbling by Charles Woolnough in 1853.